 Sunglasses (without a doctor's note) are not considered appropriate for the classroom.
 Hats or head coverings of any type, except those worn for religious or medical purposes, shall not be worn.

+Clothing which could create an actual disruption or disorder to the learning environment includes, but is not limited to:
-Garments that do not sufficiently cover the torso, chest, legs, or back are not appropriate.
-Garments must be opaque and not see through.

-Any display of undergarments is prohibited.
-Pants or shorts must be worn so as not to expose underclothing such as boxer shorts or other types of underwear.

-Coats or jackets should not be worn in classrooms, and backpacks must be stored in the student's locker.
+- Clothing or jewelry that displays slogans, insignias, or designs that advertise alcohol, drugs or sexual material and/or promote products or activities that are violent, illegal, profane or suggestive. - Clothing or jewelry which is disparaging to others in the school environment and contains slurs regarding race, ethnicity, religion, disabilities or sexual orientation. - Clothing that does not sufficiently cover the torso, chest, legs, or back are not appropriate. - Clothing must be opaque and not see through. - Any display of undergarments is prohibited.
+Pants or shorts must be worn so as not to expose underclothing such as boxer shorts or other types of underwear. - Coats or jackets should not be worn in classrooms, and backpacks must be stored in the student's locker.